-The digital transformation process, which is profoundly and irreversibly changing the universe for organizations and society as a whole, requires efficient, secure, resilient and sustainable data, information and ICT services.
+The digital transformation process, which is profoundly and irreversibly changing organizations and society as a whole, requires efficient, secure, resilient and sustainable data, information and ICT services.

-Here in the Bank, we have been digitally transforming our work processes in a radical way for years and we intend to continue to do so, exploiting the full potential of new technologies and strengthening our role as a provider of advanced IT services at national and European level.
+Here in the Bank, we have been radically digitalizing our work processes for years and we intend to continue to do so in the light of the many innovations in a particularly dynamic and fast-changing sector such as ICT, exploiting the full potential of new technologies and strengthening our role as a provider of advanced IT services at national and European level.